fl4p/fugu-mppt-firmware/README.md

 The control loop has an update rate of about 160 Hz or 260 Hz without telemetry.

-# Voltage & Current Sensors, ADC
+# Voltage Current Sensors (ADC)

 The firmware tries to be as hardware independent as possible by using layers of abstraction (HAL), so you can easily adopt it with your ADC model and topology.
 Implementations exist for the ADS1x15, INA226, esp32_adc.

-The hardware should always sense `Vin` and `Vout`. `Vin` is not crucial and can be coarse (8-bit ADC is ok), it is needed for diode emulation, under- and over-voltage shutdown.
+The hardware should always sense `Vin` and `Vout`. `Vin` error is not crucial and reading can be coarse (8-bit ADC is ok), it is needed for diode emulation, under- and over-voltage shutdown.
 Since `Vout` is our battery voltage it should be more precise.
+To reduce voltage transients during load change a high sampling rate is prefered.

 The current sensor can be either at the input (`Iin`) or output (`Iout`) or both.
 If there's only one current sensor we can infer the other current using the voltage ratio and efficiency of the converter.